(This post contains affiliate links. Read my full disclosure.)

 The horizontal bar of the “T” represents their broader skill set.
-The vertical bar shows the more extraordinary and specialised skill.
+The vertical bar shows the more extraordinary and specialized skill.

-If you are struggling to understand the visual reference, this image may help.
+If you are struggling to understand the visual reference, the image below may help.

-But can we apply the same principle to Project Management?
+But can we apply the same principle to project management?
+I think we can.